mgifford/drupal-security/src/drupal.rst

 ----------------------------------

 The Drupal community takes security issues very seriously.
-If you do see something you think might be a security problem, there is a `full explaination` of what to do.
+If you do see something you think might be a security problem, there is a `full explanation` of what to do.
 The community needs to have these issues reported so that they can be fixed.
 For those who are more visual, there is a great `infographic`_ here describing the process of fixing security issues in Drupal projects.